 Today, many Europeans have understandable anxieties around unemployment, austerity measures, and migration from within the European Union.
 This is fertile ground for xenophobic, divisive, and exclusionary campaigning.
 If campaign rhetoric in recent national and local elections is any indication, candidates in several countries are likely to resort to hate speech and xenophobic attacks in the campaigns.

-Some analyses indicate that candidates seeking election on these terms may perform strongly in the elections, allowing a political bloc opposed to open society values and fundamental rights to be formed in the next European Parliament.
-As in national and local elections across Europe, such divisive and exclusionary campaigning might also push mainstream parties to attack the European policies and institutions that protect the open society in Europe.
+Candidates seeking election on these terms could perform strongly in the elections, allowing a political bloc opposed to open society values and fundamental rights to be formed in the next European Parliament.
+Such divisive and exclusionary campaigning might also push mainstream parties to attack the European policies and institutions that protect the open society in Europe.

 What are the Open Society Foundations doing to help?